The Different Types Of Lube And Their Wondrous Uses

 Water-based lube is the most commonly used lubricant.
 Since it is based on water, it is quickly absorbed by the skin, and this may cause the lube to dry out quicker and require reapplication.
 To get past this issue, recently water-based lubes have been formulated with moisturizers such as Aloe Vera or Carrageenan, which help a great deal.
 They reduce dryness, soothe the skin, and do not interfere with the experience.

 To all of you out there who are fidgeting and shifting – relax.
-Using lube does not mean that your partner does not desire sex, or is not aroused.
+Using lubricant does not mean that your partner does not desire sex, or is not aroused.
 Lubes are recommended for anyone and everyone, at any time.
 It is a sexual-enhancer, and it does not mean that there is something “wrong”.
-Many women like using lube, even if they are already aroused.
+Many women like using lubricant, even if they are already aroused.
 It does not indicate anything other than the desire to have fun.